yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-global-apps.md

 ---
 title: Performance Tuning Transactions for Global Applications in YSQL
-headerTitle: Performance Tuning for Global Applications in YSQL
+headerTitle: Performance tuning for global applications in YSQL
 linkTitle: Global applications
-description: Learn how to speed up Transactions in YSQL on YugabyteDB.
+description: Learn how to speed up Transactions in multi-region deployments in YSQL.
 menu:
   preview:
     identifier: transactions-global-apps-ysql